Boggy Creek Monster (film)

 Boggy Creek Monster is a 2016 American documentary film about the Fouke Monster, a purported ape-like creature (similar to descriptions of Bigfoot) allegedly sighted in Fouke, Arkansas, in the early 1970s.
 Directed and co-produced by Seth Breedlove, it is Breedlove's third documentary film under the banner of his production company Small Town Monsters.
 It features narration and music by co-producers Lyle Blackburn and Brandon Dalo, respectively.

 Boggy Creek Monster was released on DVD, Blu-ray, and streaming services on November 11, 2016.
 It premiered at Fouke Middle School the following day, before screening at the Palace Theatre in Canton, Ohio, on November 16.

 Production

 Development

 As with 2015's Minerva Monster, the first documentary film directed by Breedlove under the Small Town Monsters banner, funding for Boggy Creek Monster was raised in part by a crowdfunding campaign on the website Kickstarter.
 The campaign exceeded its goal of $9,000, receiving a total of $17,000.

 Boggy Creek Monster is co-produced and narrated by Lyle Blackburn, who in 2012 authored the book The Beast of Boggy Creek: The True Story of the Fouke Monster.

 Filming

 Filming took place over six days in late April 2016, with a crew of seven people.
-The filmmakers captured between 40 to 50 hours of footage to use for editing.
+The filmmakers captured between 40 and 50 hours of footage to use for editing.